stsds/MPCR/README.md

 ```

 #### To Run the R package:
 - To use the package you will need to add lapackpp and blaspp lib to the LD_LIBRARY_PATH.
-To do so :
+Incase you didn't install them into your system before-hand do so :
 ```shell
 cd MPR/
 source env.sh